Richmond-Based Metallic Epoxy Installers • Vancouver, BC

 Is metallic epoxy flooring slippery?

-It can be when wet if built as high-gloss with no traction.
-We add traction options that preserve the premium look while improving safety.
+It can be when wet if built as a smooth high-gloss decorative surface with no traction.
+We can adjust traction based on the use of the room.

 How long does metallic epoxy flooring last?

-It depends on prep quality, topcoat choice, traffic, and maintenance.
-Built properly, it can perform for many years.
+That depends on prep quality, topcoat choice, traffic, and maintenance.
+When installed properly, it can perform for many years.

 Will metallic epoxy show scratches?